-The Red Sea campaign is effectively paused.
-The Houthis have conducted no strikes against civilian targets since before announcing the campaign's suspension on 19 January 2025.
-Currently, the Houthis have banned Israeli vessels from transiting the Bab el Mandeb.
-No new threats have been made to commercial shipping by the Houthis, who have continued trading ordnance with the US over the past two weeks.
+The Red Sea campaign has effectively been paused since 19 January 2025.
+Currently, the Houthis have banned "Israeli vessels" from transiting the Bab el Mandeb.
+No new threats have been made to commercial shipping by the Houthis, who have continued trading ordnance with the US over the past weeks.

 The Houthis have repeatedly signalled that they did not intend to relaunch the campaign.
 The Houthis will likely focus on targeting US Naval assets in the short term, as well as occasionally attempt to strike Israeli territory.
 The Houthis are likely to calculate that exchanging ordnance with the US Navy will have the same deterrent effect on commercial shipping as launching ordnance directly against commercial shipping.
-This assessment does not preclude a resumption of strikes against civilian vessels, which remains subject to Houthis political goals.
+This assessment does not preclude a resumption of strikes against civilian vessels, which remains subject to Houthis' political goals.

 Nevertheless, the balance of power in favour of the US Navy is likely to push the Houthis to adopt a retaliatory approach.
-The Houthis are likely to only retaliate against US strikes, mostly for drawn elsewhere.